aymanElshayeb/freistaatbayern/README.md

 # freistaatbayern
 ##Introduction
  This project  shows how can we migrate a project from java 8 with Apache Ant to java 11 with Maven.
-I have built a project that can run on java 8 and the main build tools is Apache Ant. then I convert the code to java 11 Maven
+ I have built a project that can run on java 8 and its main tool is Apache Ant.then I convert the code to java 11 Maven

 ##Project structure
  This project contains three projects.